Abandoned Wells

 Possible Funding Resources

-• Texas Alliance of Groundwater Districts provides contact information for member Groundwater Conservation Districts (GCDs), and GCDs with abandoned water well plugging programs are listed within the website’s GCD Index.
-Below is a map of these GCDs based on 2020 survey data.
+- The Texas Alliance of Groundwater Districts has an online Viewer (GCD Index) which provides detailed information about the state's Groundwater Conservation Districts (GCDs).
+Below is a map of the GCDs with cost share programs for plugging abandoned water wells based on 2023 GCD Index data.
 Note that map layer boundaries have been simplified for display purposes.
+A summary of these GCDs with plugging programs is available.